SnickerdoodleLabs/protocol/documentation/ai-scraper/README.md

-participant LLM as LLM Scraper participant PU as PromptUtils participant LLMProvider as LLM Provider participant T as Text Preprocessor participant DTU as DomainTaskUtils
+participant LLM as LLM Scraper participant PU as PromptUtils participant LLMProvider as LLM Provider participant Pre as HTML Preprocessor participant DTU as DomainTaskUtils

 loop Periodically